gumaerc-testorg/7.02-spring-2005/content/pages/labs.md

 uid: 8b88dd46-cc8f-9062-9d7c-8cc6b91e2f49
 ---

-While the 7.02 Laboratory Manual is not provided, guidelines for laboratory performance and keeping a laboratory notebook is included, as well as a series of [interpretation questions](#interpretation_questions) and a [virtual appendix]({{< baseurl >}}/pages/related-resources) for each laboratory module.
+While the 7.02 Laboratory Manual is not provided, guidelines for laboratory performance and keeping a laboratory notebook is included, as well as a series of [interpretation questions](#interpretation_questions) and a {{% resource_link 19600174-4085-212a-b754-610eb8f73011 "virtual appendix" %}} for each laboratory module.

 Laboratory Performance
 ----------------------